Skip to content

 Managing Business Customers

-Adding Multiple Properties
+Adding Properties

-Commercial customers often have multiple locations:
+Most business customers have multiple service locations:

-1. Open the business customer
+1. Open the business customer profile

 2. Go to "Properties" tab